07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 * **`consuming`**.
 The caller function is transferring ownership of a value to the callee function.
 The callee then becomes responsible for managing the lifetime of the value.
-Semantically, this is implemented by requiring the caller to emit an unbalanced retain to be emitted upon the value that then must be balanced by code in the callee.
-Due to the unbalanced retain, passing an argument as consuming is called passing the argument "at +1".
-If the value in the caller is a `consuming` argument itself, the caller can use the callee to balance the argument's unbalanced retain.
+Semantically, this is implemented by requiring the caller to emit an unbalanced retain upon the value that then must be balanced by a consuming operation in the callee.
+This unbalanced retain causes such an operation to be called "passing the argument at +1".

 * **`nonconsuming`**.
 The caller function is lending ownership of a value to the callee.
 The callee does not own the value and must retain the value to consume